 5. Gold armor wristlets.
 You are a warrior, after all.
 And a queen.

 6. Skull drinking cup.
-Carry it with you and tell everyone it’s the skull of Cyrus the Great.
+Yes, it’s supposed to be a Viking piece from a millennium and a half later, but the Scythians were also great metal workers, so we’ll let it slide.
+Carry this cup with you and tell everyone it’s the skull of Cyrus the Great.
 (This might not be a good idea if there will be any Persians at your party.)